 Class rankings are calculated at the end of each school year for earned grades by students in grades 9-12 only.
-Final rank in class for purpose of determining valedictorian, salutatorian and honor graduates is calculated at the end of the fifth 6 weeks grading period of the Senior Year.
-[See College and University Admissions on page 17.]
+Final rank in class for purpose of determining valedictorian, salutatorian and honor graduates is calculated at the end of the third 9 weeks grading period of the Senior Year.
+[See College and University Admissions on page 38.]

 Class Rank Calculation: Class rank shall be calculated by averaging semester grades earned in grades 9-12.
 The numeric semester average shall earn grade points according to the District weighted grade point scale.
-Class rank for seniors shall be calculated at the end of the fifth (5th) six weeks grading period.